shrutidhange/shrutidhange/README.md

 # Hi there! 👋 I'm Shruti Dhange

-I am a data science specialist with a Deep Learning specialization from Liverpool John Moores University and IIIT Bangalore.
+Experienced Data Scientist with an M.S. in Data Science, specializing in Generative AI.
 Skilled in supervised/unsupervised learning, regression, time series analysis, classification, and clustering.
-Proficient in Python, SQL, Seaborn, and Matplotlib.
-Expertise in Deep Neural Networks, TensorFlow, PyTorch, CNN, RNN, LSTM, and GRU.
+Proficient in Python, SQL, Seaborn, and Matplotlib, with expertise in Deep Neural Networks, TensorFlow, PyTorch.
+Currently, at Studiovity, researching and developing innovative features using Generative AI techniques.
+Past roles include predicting loan approvals and speech emotion at CodeClause and prognostics in predictive maintenance at iNeuron AI.
 Strong in EDA, feature engineering, model building, evaluation, and hyperparameter tuning.
+Excels in solving real-world challenges and delivering high-impact solutions.

 ## Education